 Once a retreat for wealthy Romans, today Minori is unpretentious and less overrun with tourists than the more popular Amalfi Coast towns.
 It is also a great spot to set up a home base for exploring the area.

 In addition to several historical churches and defensive towers, you can also explore remnants of a Roman villa discovered in 1932.
-You can also hike up to the Castle Mezzacapo, named after the family who had it built, to admire the views.
+You can hike up to the Castle Mezzacapo, named after the family who had it built, to admire the views.
 If you can afford to stay here, you’ve got the best views and a perfect location between Minori and Maiori.
 Be sure to let us know about your stay!
 We’re jealous already.

 Positano (also includes Montepertuso and Nocelle) is famous for its handmade leather sandals, cotton/linen clothes and stunning views.
-There is no denying that it is a gorgeous place, but it is also a very expensive one.
+There is no denying that it is a gorgeous place, but it is also a costly one.
 If you’re looking for places to eat, we would recommend you don’t settle on the restaurants that are right by the beach and the pier.
 They are overpriced and not of good quality.
 You can find better options the further you get from the beach.

-Positano is a nice town, but it’s not one of our favourites.
+Positano is a lovely town, but it’s not one of our favourites.
 If you feel the need to visit to see what the hype is about, we recommend visiting off-season.
 You can take a ferry from another town and spending a few hours checking it out.
 You will either love it or hate it.

 Located between Amalfi and Positano lies the lesser-known but just as stunning Praiano.
 With a small yet isolated beach, this is the place to live la dolce vita.
 Narrow streets, old churches and terraced gardens await as you make your way up to the town.